The ultimate human-machine collaboration:

 PhD candidate in Operations Research at MIT.
 Her research focus is in the area of Revenue Management.
 In her spare time, she is busy demystifying the dark arts of baking.

-Member relations and Program Coordinator at MIT Media Lab with a Masters of Education from Harvard.
+Sharon holds a Masters of Education from Harvard.